 Building and testing Prysm with Go

-The Prysm project is a large monorepo containing all sorts of tools and services that implement the eth2 protocol.
-We use the Go for everything we do in development, helping everyone have reproducible builds.
+The Prysm project is a large monorepo containing all sorts of tools and services that implement the Ethereum protocol.
+We use Go for everything we do in development, helping everyone have reproducible builds.
 If you want to build the whole project, you can run the following command:

 This will build the project by downloading dependencies as Go modules.